Quick/Nimble/README.md

 For Swift the actual value has to be a SequenceType, e.g. an array, a set or a custom seqence type.

-For Objective-C the actual value has to be a NSArray or NSSet of NSObjects and only the variant which uses another matcher is available here.
+For Objective-C the actual value has to be a NSFastEnumeration, e.g. NSArray and NSSet, of NSObjects and only the variant which uses another matcher is available here.

 # Writing Your Own Matchers